pilot-j/Gsoc_Deeplense/approach/README.md

 | Deep        | Heavier    | Shallow      | ~200K      |

 ---
+## 3. SuperResolution Fine-Tuning
+For super-resolution fine-tuning, we use an upsampling CNN network incorporating PixelShuffle and ConvTranspose2d layers.
+Before resizing the input image to match the encoder's expected size (from 75×75 → 64×64), it passes through a learnable kernel.
+This helps mitigate information loss due to resizing.
+While a static averaging kernel is an alternative, our learnable filter improves performance by ~1 dB.
+L1 loss is used for training.

+Key observations:
+- Training the CNN upsampler alone struggles to exceed ~21 dB PSNR.
+- Training with an unfrozen decoder + CNN significantly improves results, reaching ~30 dB PSNR.
+- Best performance is achieved through full fine-tuning of both the MAE backbone and the CNN upsampler.

 ## Summary
 - A **custom MAE** was trained from scratch with BCELogit loss for better reconstruction.